QARIMA: A Quantum Approach To Classical Time Series Analysis: Processes and Algorithms

-To determine the optimal differencing order $d$ required to induce stationarity in the time series, we employ a quantum-inspired projection framework in place of traditional unit root tests such as the Augmented Dickey-Fuller (ADF) test \cite{Dickey_Fuller_1979}.
+To determine the differencing order $d$, QARIMA preserves the functional objective of differencing in classical ARIMA: reducing persistent temporal dependence until an additional differencing operation provides limited further benefit.
+Classical implementations commonly identify this point through unit-root diagnostics such as the Augmented Dickey--Fuller test \cite{Dickey_Fuller_1979}, autocorrelation decay, visual inspection, or information criteria.
+QARIMA instead constructs successive delayed and differenced representations and evaluates the remaining dependence through compact swap-test-based state projection.
+The proposed differencing stage is therefore not an algebraic reproduction of a classical unit-root test; rather, it provides a quantum state-similarity mechanism for assessing how temporal dependence changes across successive differencing levels.

 The process begins by constructing a delay matrix from the raw series (Algorithm~\ref{alg:build-delay}) and generating differenced variants up to a pre-defined maximum order $d_{\max}$ (Algorithm~\ref{alg:generate-diff}).
+For each differencing level $d$, QARIMA forms an aligned pair of transformed representations.
+At $d=0$, the level series is compared with its delayed representation.
+For $d \geq 1$, the current differenced state $\text{Del}_{d}$ is compared with the preceding transformed state $\text{Del}_{d-1}$ through the delayed matrix alignment.
+These two representations are encoded into quantum-compatible states and evaluated using a compact swap-test projection.

-For each differencing level $d$, a pair of parameters $(\alpha, \gamma)$ are estimated to minimize the mean squared error (MSE) between the differenced target $\text{Del}_d$ and its predicted value $\hat{y}_t$, computed via swap-test–based quantum projection.
-Specifically, we define the projection-based prediction as
+For each candidate differencing level $d$, a pair of projection parameters $(\alpha_d,\gamma_d)$ is estimated.
+The parameter $\alpha_d$ acts as an intercept-like projection component, while $\gamma_d$ captures the remaining state-aligned dependence between the current differentiated representation and the preceding delayed or differentiated state.
+Specifically, we define the swap-test-based projection as

 where